nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 `spin pipeline save --file=canary_prod.json`

-This will deploy the canary pipeline for the `helloagain` app but the pipeline is disabled.
+This will deploy the canary pipeline for the `helloagain` app but the pipeline will not be executable.

-### Create Analysis Configuration for Canary
+#### Create Analysis Configuration for Canary

 The canary step needs a Canary Configuration